Whilst most dogs have brown eyes, huskies can have much greater variation in their eye colors.

-Before we learn more about the eye colors a husky can have, let’s take a moment to understand dog eye colors.
+Before we learn more about the eye colors a husky can have, let’s take a moment to understand how husky eye colors work.

 Dogs can have eyes that are any shade of brown, amber, or yellow.
-These are the standard eye colors produced by eumelanin, which is responsible for black and gray coat pigment as well.
+These are the standard eye colors produced by eumelanin, which is also responsible for black and gray coat pigment.

 The amount of pigment a dog produces is determined by their genes.
-When a dog produces a little less pigment than normal, this causes their eyes to appear green or greenish-yellow.
+When a dog produces a little less pigment than usual, this causes their eyes to appear green or greenish-yellow.

-If they produce no, or very little pigment in their eyes, their eyes will appear blue.
-There’s no pigment that causes blue or green eyes in dogs.
+If they produce none or minimal pigment in their eyes, their eyes will appear blue.
+No pigment causes blue or green eyes in dogs.

 In reality, it’s an optical illusion.
 Some light bounces off the tissues of the iris, while some is absorbed by pigment granules within the eye.